ppenzin/junta/README.md

 ## Dependencies
 - Cabal 1.20 for sandboxes
 - Haddock for documentation
+- Libraries are listed in the cabal file

 ## Running a Build
 There is a makefile that runs all cabal build steps in one go.
 Simply run